use_build_context_synchronously

 DON'T use BuildContext across asynchronous gaps.

-Storing BuildContext for later usage can easily lead to difficult to diagnose crashes.
+Storing BuildContext for later usage can easily lead to difficult-to-diagnose crashes.
 Asynchronous gaps are implicitly storing BuildContext and are some of the easiest to overlook when writing code.

 When a BuildContext is used, a mounted property must be checked after an asynchronous gap, depending on how the BuildContext is accessed: